ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 * Menu and menu links
 * Vocabularies and Taxonomy terms

-The module supports strings of all sizes but Nodes whose length is bigger than 300 characters have to be sent on individual requests.
+The module supports strings of all sizes but Nodes with length bigger than 300 characters will have to be sent in individual requests.

 Other strings can and should be bundled together into single requests.
-Even though any string can be bundled together, for consistency sake it is recommended that related strings be bundled together (all items of a single menu for example).
+For consistency sake it is recommended that related strings be bundled together (all items of a single menu for example).

 # Usage

-Requesting translations for content whose length is bigger than 300 follows the usual workflow of the TMGMT module.
+Requesting translations for content with length bigger than 300 characters follows the usual workflow of the TMGMT module.
 Please refer to the documentation of the module for more details.

 In order to bundle items together a user must use the custom DGT Cart which replaces the default TMGMT Cart.